Immanuel-C/IBin/README.md

 IBin is a way to convert text into binary and vice versa.

+IBin requires at least C++11 but C++20 is recommended.

+**To compile IBin's example premake5 must be installed**.
+Then run the build.bat if on Windows, run the build.sh if your on Unix systems.

 Here is an example of IBin:
 ```cpp
 std::string textToBin = IBin::TextToBin("Hello!");